clg236/applablab/README.md

 # applablab
-A place for applablab stuff
+A place for applablab stuff.

+##Lab 2: Program Flow